-Most States and Countries require you to have one, and not only have one but easily access it.
-I like to get as many (bright color ones) as I do life jackets and clip them all on to them.
+Most States and Countries require you to have a whistle, and not only have one but easily access it.
+I like to get as many (bright color ones) as I do life jackets and clip them all onto them.

-The Whistle or Air Horn is to get other boaters attention if you need help.
+The Whistle or Air Horn is to get other boater’s attention if you need help.
 A whistle for sure is one of the most needed PWC accessories.

-A paddle is something you don’t need until you really really need one.
-I’ve had to use one 2 times, but I was very grateful I had one.
+A paddle is something you don’t need until you really need one.
+I’ve had to use one 2 times, but I was truly grateful I had one.

-With a Folding Paddle like this one here, it makes perfect sense to have one in your jet ski.
-It’s one of those jet ski accessories that you should really get.
+With a Folding Paddle like this one here*, it makes perfect sense to have one in your jet ski.
+It’s one of those PWC accessories that you should really get.